Yin Yoga Reclining Twist with Modifications

 blog post yin yoga recicling twist jennifer raye

 Today’s video is the yin yoga posture “reclining spinal twist”.
-There are many variations to this pose dependent of personal preference and mobility in the knees and back.
-This posture primarily helps to twist the spine and “massage” or squeeze the internal digestive organs, making it a great pose to work out any last bits of tension near the end of your practice.
+There are many variations to this pose, dependent on personal preference and mobility in the knees and back.
+This posture primarily helps twist the spine and “massage” or squeeze the internal digestive organs, making it a great pose to work out any lingering tension near the end of your practice.

 The twist targets the Spleen, Stomach, Kidney, Urinary Bladder and Gallbladder meridians.